bakerlisa/WebFundamentals/CSS/navbar/README.md

 ![](https://github.com/lisabroadhead/dojo/blob/main/CSS/navbar/navbar.png)

-# Navbar....but it is?
+# Just a navbar??

+Or is it?
 Hover to find the 4 hidden gems